 In contrast, the paleo diet is based fundamentally on a high level of protein, and fruits and vegetables.
 Protein should represent 25%-40% of your daily calorie intake (5):

-As for fats, there are differing views (6): some more radical proponents of the diet advocate banning oils altogether, on the basis that olives and other oilseeds already contain enough.
+As for fats, there are different views (6): some more radical proponents of the diet advocate banning oils altogether, on the basis that olives and other oilseeds already contain enough.
 Others take a more flexible line, believing you should include plant oils in order to make the paleo diet more accessible and easier to maintain on a day to day basis.

 Because another key pillar of the paleo diet is that it is considered to be a complete way of life and not a diet aimed at losing weight.
 It is a ‘diet for health’.